nheimlich/cloud-init-k8s/README.md

 ## CLOUD INIT K8s /w TRITON

+#### REQUIREMENTS:
+- Triton cli v7.17.0 or higher
+- fzf cli v0.55.0 or higher
+- Triton Container Naming Service should be enabled for your account.

 #### Goals:

 - Bootstrap a fully functional Kubernetes Cluster with Kubeadm using Triton & CNS